microsoft/ComplianceCxE/docs/resources/cc.md

----
-layout: home
-title: Communication Compliance (CC)
-intro: Communication Compliance Resources
+# Microsoft Purview Communication Compliance Resources
----

-We built this page to help you easily find all relevant content and resources relating to the compliance solutions in Microsoft 365.
+We built this page to help you easily find all relevant content and resources relating to the Microsoft Purview solutions.
 Please bookmark this page for future reference as we will update it on an ongoing basis.

 ## Videos
 * [Monitor inappropriate communication through Microsoft 365](https://www.youtube.com/watch?v=C3Y8WZ7o_dI&list=PLXtHYVsvn_b_Fjf1G7bpfiuQib2OwZ7PQ&index=4)